 The end of Nokia mobile phones

 On 3 September 2013, Microsoft announced about its purchase of Nokia’s mobile division.
-As per the contract, Microsoft kept on using the brand name Nokia, on their Lumia devices till October, 2014.
+As per the contract, Microsoft kept on using the brand name Nokia, on their Lumia devices until October 2014.

 As per the $7 billion deal with Microsoft, Nokia won’t be making any other smartphones, or handsets atleast for 30 months.
 Contract clause period ends in January 2016.

-Though Nokia has taken a farewell from Mobility devices’ business, Nokia continues to make devices that don’t fall under Mobile phones category.
-Nokia, after it’s break up with microsoft has launched an Android launcher, Zlauncher.
+Though Nokia has taken a farewell from Mobility devices’ business, Nokia continues to make devices that don’t fall under the mobile phones category.
+Nokia, after it’s break up with Microsoft has launched an Android launcher, Zlauncher.

-Nokia also launched their first electronic device after their break up, i.e. Nokia N1, an iPad like Android tablet.
-The N1 is announced to sport a 7.9 inch display, and will come with Android 5.0 Lolipop out of the box.
+Nokia also launched their first electronic device after their break up, i.e. Nokia N1, an iPad like an Android tablet.
+The N1 is announced to sport a 7.9-inch display and will come with Android 5.0 Lolipop out of the box.
 The tablet will be hitting China first, for $249.
 Initially, we’ll only see the Wifi version of the tablet.

-Friends, did you used any Nokia device so far?
+Friends, have you ever used any Nokia device?
 If yes, then do share your views with us regarding your experience with Nokia mobiles in the comment section below.

-Do subscribe to our Newsletter (Subscribe option available on this page) to get latest updates from Telecom Panda in your email.
+Subscribe to our Newsletter to get latest updates from Telecom Panda in your email.
 Also please share this post on various social media networks.